Marshall Conring Johnston

-Marshall Conring Johnston (born May 10, 1930) is an American botanist who made several explorations in Mexico and specialized in plants in the family Gesneriaceae.
+Marshall Conring Johnston (born May 10, 1930) is an American botanist who made several explorations in Mexico and specialized in plants in the family Gesneriaceae and Rhamnaceae.

 Johnston was born in San Antonio in the family of Theodore Harris Johnston and Lucile Mary Conring.
-He went on his first botanical expeditions to Mexico while still in high school during 1945-1947.
+He went on his first botanical expeditions to Mexico while still in high school during 1945–1947.
 On those trips he visited the northern Mexican states of Tamaulipas, Nuevo Leon, Coahuila, Durango, and Zacatecas.
-From 1972-1974 he made trips to Chihuahua, concentrating on desert flora.
+From 1972–1974 he made trips to Chihuahua, concentrating on desert flora.
 These early 1970s trips resulted in the bulk of his botanic collection.
 Marshal participated in the creation of the books Flora of Texas, Flora of North America, and Flora Neotropica.
 Johnston was also a professor at the University of Texas at Austin.